-The MWS portfolio is comprised of U.S. homeland missile defense solutions, including the Ground-based Midcourse Defense and the Missile Defense National Team programs; Strategic Deterrence Systems, including the Minuteman intercontinental ballistic missile program; and, Weapons programs, including Cruise Missile Systems and Direct Attack precision-guided munition programs; and Integrated Air & Missile Defense and Laser & Electro-Optical Systems programs consisting of kinetic and directed energy solutions.
+The Missile and Weapon Systems portfolio comprises U.S. homeland missile defense solutions, including the Ground-based Midcourse Defense and the Missile Defense National Team programs; Strategic Deterrence Systems, including the Minuteman intercontinental ballistic missile program; Weapons programs, including Cruise Missile Systems and Direct Attack precision-guided munition programs; and Integrated Air & Missile Defense and Laser & Electro-Optical Systems programs, consisting of kinetic and directed energy solutions.

-Previously, Gruensfelder was vice president of Weapons for the MWS division, responsible for all aspects of Boeing’s Weapons portfolio.
-Prior to her role as vice president of Weapons, she was director of the Direct Attack portfolio within the Weapons organization.
+Previously, Gruensfelder was vice president of Weapons for the Missile and Weapon Systems division, responsible for all aspects of the Weapons portfolio.
+Before that role, she was director of the Direct Attack portfolio within the Weapons organization.